 A First Time Buyer – Let’s Get You Mortgage Ready!

-Many people are starting to get into the housing market for the first time now with the pick-up in the economy.
-Even so, banks are still strict in their lending practices.
+Many people are starting to get into the housing market for the first time despite the current pandemic.
+However, banks are very strict in their lending practices.
 Therefore, knowledge of the mortgage application process is essential.
 The wise thing to do would be to start working with a mortgage advisor at least six months before you submit your application.

 1. Where Do You Start?